 - If you believe Centrelink has made a mistake that has caused you financial loss, you may be able to claim compensation from Centrelink.
 You may need to seek legal assistance.
 You can find out more about this Department of Human Services website.

-Your responsibilities – Welfare Fraud and Change of CircumstanceTOP
+Your responsibilities – Social Security Fraud and Change of CircumstanceTOP

 Centrelink fraud involves intentionally getting a payment or benefit from Centrelink for which you are not eligible.
 Fraud is treated very seriously by Australian courts.
 It is very important that you declare all your income and assets correctly, and keep Centrelink notified of any change in your circumstances.
 Information about when you need to inform Centrelink about a change, and how to do that can be found on the Department of Human Services website.

 Social Security fraud may include:

-- claiming a welfare payment or service using a false identity or someone else's identity;
+- claiming a social security payment or service using a false identity or someone else’s identity;

 - making false or misleading statements;